ajaynair710/real-estate-price-predictor/README.md

-# Real Estate Price Predictor
+# Bangalore House Price Predictor
-Real Estate Price Prediction using Python
+Using Linear Regression to predict the price of houses in Bangalore.